BrandyNguyen2/KanbanBoard/README.md

 - Functional backend
 - Add, update, and delete buttons should work
 ## Overview:
-This project is a Kanban style task managment system where users can add a task in a certain category: to do, doing, done, or dropped.
+This project is a kanban board task managment system where users can add a task in a certain category: to do, doing, done, or dropped.
 In addition, users can update their task and delete certain tasks in any category by simply making sure to select the correct category when doing these updates.

 ## How to run
 - Install node